robtweed/qewd-jsdb/REPL.md

 With this approach, there is no need to exhaustively search the entire database.
 We just search the specific records within the index.

+## What are the downsides, if any, of Indexing?

 Indices come at a cost:

 - they need to be scrupulously maintained to correspond to any adds, changes or deletions in the main data records